 2. Chronic Fatigue

-If you’re not sleeping well, it’s definitely worth changing your diet to see if it helps.
+If you’re not sleeping well, it’s worth changing your diet to see if it helps.
 Bear in mind that sleep disorders tend to be more prevalent than you think so get your doctor involved if nothing changes.

 3. Skin Issues